veropetit/BeStarsMiMeS/00-1-SyntheticProfileCalculation.md

 On the Shared Google Drive, this is done in the 01-Synth-calculation folder.

-For each observed star, we compute a disk-integrated spectrum using Oleg’s `s3div` incorporating the star’s observed vsini (GAW: Be_2019/WORKING/*dsk).
+For each observed star, we compute a disk-integrated spectrum using Oleg’s `s3div` incorporating the star’s observed vsini.

 The vsini used are listed in the [00-InputInformation](https://docs.google.com/spreadsheets/d/1M6y1Wnsrc-w5FjUMfKaSFa_-foIDAaMe8W4lYNWnWyk/edit?usp=sharing) spreadsheet.